brainsik/virtualenv-burrito/README.md

 A second feature is the ability to upgrade to newer versions of virtualenv and virtualenvwrapper with a single command.

-## Caveat emptor

-This simple script is meant for people who do not have virtualenv installed.

 ## Credits

 The real hard work is done by the creators of